-Stream 21 Survey
+Milldale Stream Survey

-Re-evaluation of the 135m section of Stream 21 will be undertaken annually in October.
+Re-evaluation of the 135m section of the Milldale Stream will be undertaken annually in October.
 Annual stream monitoring will include:

-- Repeat the three cross-sections along the Stream 21 transect. - Identify any significant changes to the stream.
+- Repeat the three cross-sections along the stream transect. - Identify any significant changes to the stream.

-Results will be added to the Stream 21 Monitoring report on an annual basis.
+Results will be added to the Milldale Stream Monitoring report on an annual basis.